Style: Classic Revival

 In July 1991 the Seminary reopened and the Secular Franciscan fraternity returned to celebrate their 40th anniversary.
 It continued under the name of St. Francis Institute and the building was until recently still in use.
 The property now contains 69 acres which includes a small cemetery for former priests that worked and lived at the Seminary.
 Most, if not all, of the former Hood Farm structures have been razed for re-development or destroyed by fire over the years.

-The Seminary building was razed in 2016 to make way for new housing.
+The Seminary building was razed in October 2016 to make way for new residential retirement community "Riverside Woods" with its focus on the 55 years age group and retirees.

 Essex County Registry Deeds, Salem, MA